noirb/plugin/README.md

 Please perform the following steps.
 Created library(sigplugin.so) and headers will copy into an install directory of SIGServer.

-0. Please install SIGServer and set environment variables SIGVERSE_PATH.
+0. Before type following commands, please install SIGServer and set environment variables SIGVERSE_PATH.
 1. mkdir build
 2. cd build
 3. cmake ..